-All decisions are made using both sides of the brain, a combination of both logic and emotion.
-Years of study have shown that emotion always takes precedence when people make a buying decision.
+All decisions are made using both sides of the brain, using a combination of both logic and emotion.
+But years of study have shown that emotion always takes precedence when people make a buying decision.
 (A great source of information on the topic, for those of you who like to research issues, is Robert Cialdini’s book, “Influence: the Art of Persuasion.”)

 So, how does this fact help us when we are trying to sell to customers in a price-competitive market?
-Well, if price is our primary focus, we end up with giving the client nothing else to base their buying decision on – we are not satisfying their emotional side – and therefore we should not be surprised if they go off price hunting.
-If we are to compete and yet keep prices up, we have to focus on the emotion of why people buy what we are selling.
+Well, if price is our primary focus, we end up with giving the client nothing else to base their buying decision on.
+If we are not satisfying their emotional needs, we should not be surprised if they go off price hunting.
+If we are to compete and yet keep prices up, we have to focus on the emotional factors of why people buy what we are selling.
 In order to do this, we need to go through 5 steps:

 Find your niche